mycujoo/srs-docker/README.md

 Change `tag` or `url` ARG for changing the branch or source of the repo.

 ## Builds
-- `mycujoo/srs:3-cidr-cerevo` -> build with branch 3.0release of the fork mycujoo/srs with CIDR and Cerevo fixes.
+- `mycujoo/srs:3-cidr-precedence-cerevo` -> build with tag `v3.0` of the fork mycujoo/srs with CIDR and Cerevo fixes.